SeriousOldMan/Simulator-Controller/README.md

 VERY IMPORTANT (for users with an already configured installation of Simulator Controller):
 An automated update mechanism for local configuration databases exists since Release 2.0.
 Please read the [information about the update process](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes) carefully before starting one of the Simulator Controller applications.
 It might also be a good idea, to make a backup copy of the *Simulator Controller* folder in your user *Documents* folder, just to be on the safe side.
 Also, if you have installed and used a prerelease version, it will be necessary to rerun the automatic update.
 Please consult the documentation mentioned above on how to do this.

-[4.6.3.0-release]() (Changes: Allow multiple actions for a custome voice command, Allow multiple actions for a custom controller function, Increased performance of lap update in "Race Center", Spotter informas about opponent pitstops, Better detection of retired cars in "Race Reports" and "Race Center", Fixed potential race condition in session database, Fixed update procedure for SilentAssistant, New voice command for requesting the number of active cars in a session, New information request action "ActiveCars" for Race Strategist and Race Spotter, New Stream Deck icon for the "ActiveCars" information request action, New car models for "Setup Advisor", Support for input audio routing, New voice test script in *Utilities* folder.)
+[4.6.3.0-release]() (Changes: Allow multiple actions for a custome voice command, Allow multiple actions for a custom controller function, Increased performance of lap update in "Race Center", Spotter informas about opponent pitstops, Better detection of retired cars in "Race Reports" and "Race Center", Fixed potential race condition in session database, Fixed update procedure for SilentAssistant, New voice command for requesting the number of active cars in a session, New information request action "ActiveCars" for Race Strategist and Race Spotter, New Stream Deck icon for the "ActiveCars" information request action, New car models for "Setup Workbench", Support for input audio routing, New voice test script in *Utilities* folder.)

 Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes) and - even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-463) of this version and all the versions you might have skipped, before installing and using this version.

 ##### Earlier release builds

-[4.6.2.0-release](https://cutt.ly/g8Qpqzw) (Changes: Better session end detection for practice sessions when your standing in the pitlane for a long time, General better last lap and session end detection in ACC, "Race Center" provides detailed information about the pitstops of all cars, New *hotkey* controller action function, "Copy" button in "Race Center" to transfer one of the predefined tyre pressure setups or one of the recent pitstop setups to the "Pitstop" tab, New information window for Pitstop MFD information in "Race Center", Updated tyre compound meta data for *rFactor 2*, Increased reliability of repair setting choices in *Assetto Corsa Competizione*, New car models for "Setup Advisor", Reduced frequency of blue flag alerts by Spotter, Reduced frequency of behind alerts by Spotter.)
+[4.6.2.0-release](https://cutt.ly/g8Qpqzw) (Changes: Better session end detection for practice sessions when your standing in the pitlane for a long time, General better last lap and session end detection in ACC, "Race Center" provides detailed information about the pitstops of all cars, New *hotkey* controller action function, "Copy" button in "Race Center" to transfer one of the predefined tyre pressure setups or one of the recent pitstop setups to the "Pitstop" tab, New information window for Pitstop MFD information in "Race Center", Updated tyre compound meta data for *rFactor 2*, Increased reliability of repair setting choices in *Assetto Corsa Competizione*, New car models for "Setup Workbench", Reduced frequency of blue flag alerts by Spotter, Reduced frequency of behind alerts by Spotter.)

-[4.6.1.0-release](https://cutt.ly/n8tardr) (Changes: Changed default for pressure calculation in "Race Center", Changed default for repairs to *Everything* in "Race Center", New pressures cleaning tool in "Session Database", New car models for "Setup Advisor", Fixed critical bug in "Race Reports" for team races.)
+[4.6.1.0-release](https://cutt.ly/n8tardr) (Changes: Changed default for pressure calculation in "Race Center", Changed default for repairs to *Everything* in "Race Center", New pressures cleaning tool in "Session Database", New car models for "Setup Workbench", Fixed critical bug in "Race Reports" for team races.)

 #### Latest development build